-- E. When an employee has concerns about access to communications when working away from their duty station, the employee will bring the issue to their supervisor for resolution. - 20.2 The Employer will determine and provide the required safety devices, personal protective equipment and apparel, including those used in the transporting of offenders, patients and/or clients, which employees will wear and/or use.
+- CD.
+The Union will work cooperatively with the Employer on safety and health-related matters and encourage employees to work in a safe manner. - DE.
+When an employee has concerns about access to communications when working away from their duty station, the employee will bring the issue to their supervisor for resolution. - 20.2 The Employer will determine and provide the required safety devices, personal protective equipment and apparel, including those used in the transporting of offenders, patients and/or clients, which employees will wear and/or use.
 The Employer will provide employees with orientation and/or training to perform their jobs safely.
-If necessary, training will be provided to employees on the safe operation of the equipment prior to use. - 20.3 Each agency will form joint safety committees in accordance with Washington Industrial Safety and Health Act (WISHA) requirements at each permanent work location where there are eleven (11) or more employees. - 20.4 Safety committees will consist of employees selected by the Union and Employer-selected members.
+If necessary, training will be provided to employees on the safe operation of the equipment prior to use.

+- 20.3 Each agency will form joint safety committees in accordance with WISHA requirements at each permanent work location where there are eleven (11) or more employees. - 20.4 Safety committees will consist of employees selected by the Union and Employer-selected members.
 The number of employees selected by the Union must equal or exceed the number of Employer-selected members.
 The number of union-designated employee representatives on the committee(s) will be proportionate to the number of employees represented by the Union at the permanent work location.
 Meetings will be conducted in accordance with WAC 296-800-13020.
 Committee recommendations will be forwarded to the appropriate Appointing Authority for review and action, as necessary.
 The Appointing Authority or designee will report follow-up action/information to the Safety Committee.